ministryofjustice/itpolicycontent/content/security/framework/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 ### Check with your line manager

-If you want to work using your own equipment, [ask your line manager for permission _first_](https://intranet.justice.gov.uk/guidance/security/it-computer-security/line-manager-approval/), so you can discuss any issues.
+If you want to use your own equipment, [ask your line manager for permission _first_](https://intranet.justice.gov.uk/guidance/security/it-computer-security/line-manager-approval/), so you can discuss any issues.

 Be clear about what tools you will use, and the tasks you will perform: if it's not discussed, it's not approved.